Michael Heilmann's Automatic Resource Management System Mark 1

 Finalize callback function

-A finalize function is a function of the signature void Arms_FinalizeCallbackFunction(void *object)
+A finalize function is a function of the signature void Arms_FinalizeCallbackFunction(void* context, void *object)

 .

-The finalize callback function is supplied to a type when that type is created and is passed a pointer to
+The finalize callback function is supplied to a type when that type is created via Arms_addType

 of struct File